ANSSI-FR/AD-control-paths/README.md

     ruby query.rb --quick --denyacefile $((dir $env:DUMP\Relations\*.deny.csv) -join ',')

-### To search for a node from its DN and get a graph to it (useful if AD is not in English):
+### To search for a node from its DN or an email address and get a graph to it (useful if AD is not in English):

     ruby query.rb --search "cn=administrateurs,"

+    ruby query.rb --search "ceo@domain.local"

   (This will return a node id number)